Hip to Gable Loft Conversion Cost

 Master Bedroom with Ensuite

 A loft can create an excellent space for a master bedroom.
 It's perfect as it is an entirely reclusive place away from the rest of the house.
-Lofts usually have a large amount of space, which can create a large bedroom as well and an en suite.
+Lofts usually have a large amount of space, which can create a large bedroom as well as an en suite.

 Child's Bedroom